United Natural Foods, Inc. (UNFI) CEO Steven Spinner on Q1 2021 Results - Earnings Call Transcript

 Rupesh Parikh

 Thanks for taking my question.
-So Steve, just going back to your comments you said you are seeing a sequential improvement quarter-to-date.
-If you can provide any more color in terms of what you guys are seeing is their pantry loading, are you seeing any geographic differences, we just love to hear what you are seeing lately?
+So Steve, just going back to your comments, you said you are seeing a sequential improvement quarter-to-date.
+If you can provide any more color in terms of what you guys are seeing, is there pantry loading, are you seeing any geographic differences?
+We’d just love to hear what you are seeing lately?

 Steven Spinner

 Well, we are - like, I said sequentially improving.
 I don't think it's pantry loading.
 I think that we're winning more business, we're cross selling more products to a lot wider range of customers.
 If you look at the growth across our channels, I think that's consistently getting better.
-And so we feel pretty good about what the numbers are telling us.
-Now remember that we're going to be lapping March, April and June coming up early part of next year.
+And so, we feel pretty good about what the numbers are telling us.
+Now remember that we're going to be lapping March, April, and June coming up early part of next year.
 But as we see it right now, the numbers look really good.

 Rupesh Parikh